-Problems setting the IP add If the IP address intended for the device and the IP address of the computer used to access the different subnet device are located on different subnets, you cannot set the IP address.
-Contact your network administrator to obtain an IP address.
-The IP address is being used by another device Disconnect the Axis device from the network.
-Run the ping command (in a Command/DOS window, type ping and the IP address of the device): • If you receive: Reply from <ip address="">: bytes=32; time=10 this means that the IP address may already be in use by another device on the network.</ip>
+the IP address intended for the device and the IP address of the computer used to access the evice are located on different subnets, you cannot set the IP address.
+Contact your network Iministrator to obtain an IP address. sconnect the Axis device from the network.
+Run the ping command (in a Command/DOS window, pe $ping$ and the IP address of the device):